 For this year you'll pay a reduced fee — find out more information about fees and funding for your work placement year.

-Discover our work placement opportunities by visiting the University’s careers centre website, where you’ll also find support in crafting your CV, making applications and preparing for interviews.
+Discover our work placement opportunities by visiting the University’s Careers Service, where you’ll also find support in crafting your CV, making applications and preparing for interviews.

 Although working abroad will challenge you in almost every way, it will also set you apart when looking for jobs when you graduate.
 It will help you to gain a greater understanding of different cultures and values, allowing you to see your own in a new light, and prepare you to live and work within a global economy.